LivingLogic/LivingLogic.Python.xist/README.rst

 	There are implementations for Python, Java, Javascript and PHP.

-*	The ``ll.ul4on`` module provides functions for encoding and decoding a lightweight machine-readable text-based format for serializing the object types supported by UL4.
+*	``ll.ul4on`` provides functions for encoding and decoding a lightweight machine-readable text-based format for serializing the object types supported by UL4.
 It is extensible to allow encoding/decoding arbitrary instances (i.e. it is basically a reimplementation of ``pickle``, but with string input/output instead of bytes and with an eye towards cross-plattform support).

 	There are implementations for Python, Java, Javascript and PHP.